doublezz10/timescales_analysis/README.md

 # timescales_analysisThis repo contains python (and maybe some MATLAB) scripts for analyzing timescales data.
+Basic parameters: 50ms bins, filter for spike in every bin and firing rate > 1 Hz